 Fluffy Bread with Coconut Milk Ingredients

-- Yeast — I’ve been using instant SAF yeast lately.
+- Yeast -- I've been using SAF instant yeast.
 Normally you just add instant yeast to the dry ingredients, but I went ahead and dissolved it in the coconut milk.

-- Butter — Salted works perfectly.
+- Butter -- Salted works perfectly.
 If you use unsalted, add a pinch more salt to the recipe.
+To make it more like Honduran Coconut Bread, use 3 tablespoons of coconut oil.

 Fluffy Bread with Coconut Milk